tangler818/BCRA-biomarker-analysis/README.md

 # BCRA-biomarker-analysis
 ML (Random Forest) guided biomarker identification

-This repository contains a Python workflow for identifying predictive breast cancer biomarkers using Random Forest and Recursive Feature Elimination (RFE).
+This repo contains a Python script I created for identifying predictive breast cancer biomarkers using Random Forest and Recursive Feature Elimination (RFE), as well as the metadata CSV I compiled in Excel using data from GSE175692 on the Gene Expression Omnibus (GEO) via GEO2R.

 # Project Overview